pieter3d/simview/README.md

   loading anything requires parsing the whole file anyway.
 * Someday: Support FSDB via dynamically loading the necessary .so's on systems that have them installed with a valid license.
+* Command line option to load a saved signal list file at startup.